USNavalResearchLaboratory/eispac/docs/guide/03-read.rst

           7.959224 , 7.9542727, 7.949487 , 7.9448686, 7.9404206, 7.9361415],
          dtype=float32)

+.. sidebar:: Assorted metadata

+   For completeness and transparency, we have bundled all of the commonly used instrumental and processing metadata provided in IDL.
+EISPAC attempts to correct for most instrumental effects, so you will not need to reference the ``ccd_offset`` or ``wave_corr_tilt``, for example, but that information is there if you want it.
+As a reminder, the ``slit_width`` array gives the empirically-determined instrumental broadening along the EIS slit, and not the physical width of the slit itself.

 Here ``x_scale`` is the number of arcsec between step positions in the raster.
 Most EIS rasters take more than 1 arcsec per step, which degrades the spatial resolution but increases the cadence.
 The variable ``radcal`` is the